van Nocker lab

 Current Projects:

 Exploiting chromatin landmarks to characterize complex plant genomes.
 Progress is the science of genomics is no longer limited by the technologies that obtain genomic DNA sequence, but rather by the ability to interpret this information and uncover biologically relevant features of the genome.
 In addition, DNA sequence is only one component of the information content of the genome.
 Additional information - called epigenetic information - is encoded partly by the proteinaceous matrix called chromatin in which the DNA is packaged.
 Specific modifications to the histone proteins, which make up the bulk of chromatin, are closely associated with the characteristics of the genes to which they are affixed.
 The objective of this project is to evaluate novel approaches to facilitate sequence analysis of gene-rich regions in plants with complex genomes, identify chromatin landmarks useful for genome annotation, and identify polymorphic sequences most useful for genetic map construction, utilizing a wild apple species as a reference.
 The project is expected to help uncover how epigenetic information is linked to gene activity, add accuracy to annotation efforts, and uncover cryptic and previously unanticipated features of the genome.
-(11/09 Now recruiting for two postdoctoral positions and a PhD student)
+(MORE INFO)

 Transcriptional memory and epigenetic mechanisms.
 As an organism develops, cells may proliferate to maintain a pool of stem cells, or differentiate to form specialized tissues.
 We are studying the mechanisms by which states of gene activity are propagated within and across mitotic boundaries, specifically in relation to chromatin-associated proteins and modifications of DNA and histones at specific genetic sites.
 In Arabidopsis, we identified a class of protein required for maintaining transcriptional activity of a subset of developmental regulatory genes by counteracting the repressive activity of the so-called Polycomb-group proteins.
 As part of this project, we recently published the first genome-wide map of transcriptional-activating chromatin modifications in a plant genome (Oh et al 2008).
 This project also involves gene mapping and cloning, identification of unknown, related proteins through purification and mass spectrometry.